When drawing the human body, there are many ways to start drawing. It can be drawing a quick rough of the entire body or drawing one part at a time.

 The body is a very vertical subject to draw.
 For that reason, starting from one of its edges is good.

 It can be either the head or the feet.
-I like to go from top to bottom, so starting with the head makes things easier for me.
+I like to go from top to bottom, so starting by drawing the head makes things easier for me.